yoqais/MS41-VIN-CHANGE/README.md

 # MS41 VIN Number Change

-*An indepth explanation on how to change your VIN number on your MS41 ECU's* **This guide applies to ECU's with Stock & Changed Rom's**
+*An indepth explanation on how to change your VIN number on your MS41 ECU's UIF* **This guide applies to ECU's with Stock & Changed Rom's**

 ---